top of page

 6. Gratitude, Contentment, Abundance

 Gratitude reflection is a calm, soothing way to end the day, as it promotes a positive mindset.
 Writing down three things you’re grateful for can help shift your focus from worries or feelings of scarcity, to feelings of contentment.
-ZEN-it’s Little Things guided writing exercise encourages users to note moments of joy and gratitude, fostering a mindset that welcomes relaxation and restful sleep.
+ZEN-it’s guided Gratitude tracks (Joy in Little Things, Gratitude), and Gratitude journal prompts encourage users to note moments of joy and gratitude, fostering a mindset that welcomes relaxation and restful sleep.

 7. Create your Sleep Sanctuary